Evan-126/Lightning-Talk-python-motion-planning/troubleshooting.md

   Then fully close and reopen powershell and try `conda activate pmp` again.

-- Be totally sure you have python-motion-planning version 1.1.1 installed, and NOT version 2.0.dev1 can ensure this on download by running `pip install python-motion-planning==1.1.1` instead of simply `pip install python-motion-planning`
+- Be totally sure you have python-motion-planning version 1.1.1 installed, and NOT version 2.0.dev1 You can ensure this on download by running `pip install python-motion-planning==1.1.1` instead of simply `pip install python-motion-planning`